Skip to Content

 • BayesiaLab requires the discretization of all Continuous variables, and in this screen, you need to specify how to discretize those variables.

-• The Discretization process determines how a Continuous variable will be imported into BayesiaLab, i.e., _ the number of intervals (or bins); _ the values of the thresholds which define the ranges of the intervals.
+• The Discretization process determines how a Continuous variable will be imported into BayesiaLab, i.e., the number of intervals (bins) and the threshold values that define the interval ranges.

 • These attributes define the transformation of the underlying Continuous variable in the dataset into a discretized Continuous node in BayesiaLab.

-To learn more about the important distinction between Continuous and Discrete nodes, please see these topics: - Continuous Nodes - Discrete Nodes
+To learn more about the important distinction between Continuous and Discrete nodes, please see the Continuous Nodes and Discrete Nodes topics.

 Usage